estuary/flow/site/docs/getting-started/tutorials/continuous-materialized-view.md

 * A GitLab, GitHub, or BitBucket account.
 You'll use this to log into [GitPod](https://www.gitpod.io/), the cloud development environment integrated with Flow.

+   * Alternatively, you can complete this tutorial using a local development environment.
+   In that case, you'll need to [install flowctl locally](../../getting-started/installation.mdx#get-started-with-the-flow-cli).
+   Note that the steps you'll need to take will be different.
+Refer to this [guide](../../guides/flowctl/create-derivation.md#create-a-derivation-locally) for help.

 * A Postgres database set up to [allow connections from Flow](../../reference/Connectors/materialization-connectors/PostgreSQL.md#setup).
 Amazon RDS, Amazon Aurora, Google Cloud SQL, Azure Database for PostgreSQL, and self-hosted databases are supported.